Karaborg/My-Docker-Notes/README.md

 So as you can see, we are added `backend` container now.
 So, first thing first, we used shared image for our `mongodb`.
 But, we do not have any images for backend.

 - To tell compose to build the image, we use `build` tag.
-The example abone we told compose that, for backend, compose will go to `backend` folder which is also located under root directory, and look for `Dockerfile` spesificly.
+The example abone we told compose that, for backend, compose will go to `backend` folder which is also located under root directory, and look for `Dockerfile` specificly.

 > `Build` tag has two types.
 Long and short.
 Short version is just a un-commented part on the example above and long version is commented.
-The difference is you can give spesifics with longer version.
+The difference is you can give specifics with longer version.

 - Ports, is just as it is.